-EXAMS: Semester exams will consist of scantron multiple-choice & true/false, as well as a visual matching section, fill-in-the-blank diagrams, short answer, and 2 essays at my discretion.
+EXAM INFO: Semester exams will consist of scantron multiple-choice & true/false, as well as a visual matching section, fill-in-the-blank diagrams, short answer, and 1 or 2 essays at my discretion.
+Your instructor keeps all graded Exams in his office; these may not be taken home, copied, photographed or re-typed by students at any time.
+They will be available for intense studying during presentation class days (see schedule near end of doc) and during certain S.I. sessions.
 The Final exam is a mandatory, comprehensive test covering a random selection of all scantron questions from all semester exams.
-The Final exam score will replace the lowest-scoring semester exam score, thus it can count twice; i.e. worth 200 points.
+The Final exam score will replace the lowest-scoring semester exam score, thus it can count twice and be worth up to 200 points.
 But this will happen only if the final score is higher, and all Exams have been taken.
 Any student that is late by 15 minutes or more for an exam will not be able to take that exam.
-Makeup exams are allowed at my discretion, and only if 1) permission is requested before the exam and 2) the reason for missing the exam is a family/childcare/medical/job-related emergency that cannot be altered or rescheduled (i.e. examples of situations that would not qualify for a makeup include a routine, scheduled doctor's visit or a shopping trip with family or friends to Houston).
+Makeup exams are allowed at my discretion, and only if 1) permission is requested before the exam and 2) the reason for missing the exam is a family/childcare/medical/job-related emergency that cannot be altered or re-scheduled (i.e. examples of situations that would not qualify for a makeup include a routine, scheduled doctor's visit or a shopping trip with family or friends to Houston).
 Exam study guides will be handed out at my discretion.
 All information needed for the exams can be found in your lecture notes and in the textbook.
 Do not ask your instructor what will be on the Exams or for information about how the material will appear in question form, because academic honesty dictates that I cannot and will not tell you in advance.

-LITERATURE REVIEW: Writing assignments, worth 200 points, will occur during the semester.
+LITERATURE REVIEW INFO: Writing assignments, worth 200 points, will occur during the semester.
 Instructions and documents needed for this assignment are posted on the D2L course website.
 Your writing assignments will be based on reading, summarizing and analyzing, in a clear and concise manner current, up-to-date scientific review articles about research trends in Biology.
-You'll turn in your writing center-reviewed and signed rough draft, writing tutor reflection, as well as the final, revised, edited, & polished version, via a D2L Drop Box.
-See Literature Review instructions, posted on D2L, as well as the schedule at the end of this syllabus for the due date.
+You'll turn in the following via a D2L Drop Box: writing center-reviewed and signed rough draft, writing tutor reflection, and the final, revised, edited, & polished version,.
+See Literature Review instructions posted on D2L, as well as the schedule below for the due date.
 The writing assignments must be turned in on time, without exception, for full credit.
 There is a 10% reduction in your total score for every 1 hour the assignment is late.
 Writing assignments will not be accepted after 2 school days past the due date, and a grade of zero will then be assigned.

-IN-CLASS PRESENTATIONS: Each student will deliver an 8 minute PowerPoint presentation during the last week(s) of the semester, based on a selected topic picked by me from selected chapters in our textbook.
-The topic assigned to you will be shown on a topic list and schedule that I'll post on the D2L course website mid-semester.
+IN-CLASS PRESENTATION INFO: Each student will deliver an 8-10 minute PowerPoint presentation during the last week(s) of the semester, based on a selected topic picked by me from selected chapters in our textbook.
+The topic assigned to you will be shown on a topic list and schedule that I'll post on the D2L course website midsemester.
 I'll announce this in class too.
 I will evaluate you based on content, clarity, audience interaction, and style of information presentation on screen and verbally.
 Instructions and documents needed for these assignments are posted on the D2L course website.
-You'll turn in your

-Presentation in advance, using a D2L DropBox, according to the schedule that will be posted mid-semester.
+You'll turn in your Presentation in advance, using a D2L DropBox, according to the schedule that will be posted mid-semester.